 Born in Münster, Germany, Franka’s Italian-sounding surname goes back to her great-grandfather, a slater from Sicily who immigrated to Germany in the 19th century.
 Franka became a household name in German cinema in the late 1990s, most notably with Berlin-based thriller Run Lola Run (1998).

-With her most recent appearances in American Horror Story (2012) and The Bridge (2014) plus her marriage to American actor Derek Richardson, Franka has made Hollywood her home – both professionally and personally speaking.
+With her appearances in American Horror Story (2012) and The Bridge (2014) plus her marriage to American actor Derek Richardson, Franka has made Hollywood her home – both professionally and personally speaking.

 3. August Diehl

 Photo: August Diehl in Inglourious Basterds © The Weinstein Company

 Berlin-based actor August Diehl is probably best known to international audiences for his role as SS-Sturmbannnführer Dieter Hellstrom in Inglourious Basterds (2009) and Michael "Mike" Krause, Evelyn Salt's husband, in Salt (2010).

 While being brilliantly unpleasant as Nazi officer Hellstrom, August was equally convincing on the other side of the scale.
 In Academy-Award-winning WW2 drama The Conterfeiters (2007), he played an extremely skinny KZ prisoner who was forced to forge UK bank notes.

 In one of my favourite films with him, Frau Ella (2013), a heart-warming comedy-drama with Matthias Schweighöfer, Diehl showed that he can do funny as well – especially when trying to speak French!

 4. David Kross